Deepshikha0805/DesktopAssistant/README.md

 # DesktopAssistant_PythonProject
 This Python script demonstrates a basic voice assistant named "Warner."
 It utilizes various libraries and APIs to perform tasks based on voice commands.
-Here's a shorter description:

 The script initializes a voice recognition system using the SpeechRecognition library and converts voice input into text.
 It also uses pyttsx3 for text-to-speech functionality.